tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > Rightly seen, there remains *a single path of evolution* that, regardless of time, *is identical for life and for art.*
 (p.
 249)

+A person's superficial qualities veils the content of their personality.
+Demographics in particular can lead to erroneous expectations.
 > By using subject matter or even particular form alone, figurative art always shows a descriptive,
 > literary side that veils the purely plastic expression of line, color, and relationships.
 (p.
 251)

 It is easier for me to define what equilibrium is *not* - for example, the images in my experimental "Mondrianesque" gallery - than to define what it *is:*
+The increasingly wide gap between rich and poor certainly belies a huge amount of disequilibrium.
 > However, even in the new aesthetic, the word "equilibrium" has caused many misunderstandings and repeated errors.
 > The only way to correct them will be by attentive study of the plastic expression of the new art.
 > It will be seen that the equilibrium in the new art is not a static state without action, as is generally thought but,